 ILS courses are based on the national initiatives for reforming undergraduate biology education: BIO 2010, Scientific Foundations for Future Physicians, and Vision and Change.
 These initiatives provide explicit guidelines for designing multidisciplinary life sciences curricula necessary for preparing life science and pre-medical students for successful careers in the 21st century.
 The ILS academic program is composed of a core of four accelerated courses in integrated organismal biology, genetics and genomics, mathematical modeling in Biology, and scholarship-in-practice, plus the first-semester introduction course.
 These courses represent either honors versions of BSCI courses or unique new courses designed to satisfy the objectives of the national initiatives linked above.
 Furthermore, all ILS courses emphasize innovative pedagogy strategies intended to encourage student active engagement and small-group problem solving.

-HLSC 100 Developing Life Scientists for the Global Good (1 credit) - This small group, service-learning course covers resources available UMD and three important facets of the life sciences: the social determinants of health, sustainability, and STEM education.
-Students participate in a 12-hour service experience with various community partners on and off campus.
+HLSC 100 Developing Life Scientists for the Global Good (1 credit) - This small group, service-learning course is customized to meet the needs of first-year Terps pursuing careers in the life sciences.
+The curriculum is designed to build relationships between ILSers to create an encouraging and motivating environment, and orient students to the myriad campus resources that support student success.
+Components include student engagement, academic support, student wellness, diversity and inclusion, and social determinants of health.
+Students participate in a service experience of their choosing with a variety of community partners on and off campus to fit their interests and schedules.
 (Students entering ILS as rising second-year students may substitute other UNIV 100 courses to satisfy this requirement).
 This course satisfies the first-year seminar requirement for most majors.
-Sample Syllabus

 HLSC 207 Principles of Biology III: Organismal Biology (3 credits) - Taught by our Director, Dr. Todd Cooke, this course is recognized as a national model for teaching rigorous introductory organismal biology.
 The class utilizes mathematical, physical, chemical, genomic, and evolutionary principles to develop an integrated perspective toward the functioning and evolution of all organisms, including humans.
 This course is equivalent to BSCI 207.
 Sample Syllabus